arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	> - _RemoteSigned_ - Downloaded scripts must be signed by a trusted publisher before they can be run.
 	> - _Unrestricted_ - No restrictions; all Windows PowerShell scripts can be run.
 	>
-	> For more information about Execution Policies refer to this TechNet article: <http://technet.microsoft.com/en-us/library/ee176961.aspx>
+	> For more information about Execution Policies, refer to this TechNet article: <http://technet.microsoft.com/en-us/library/ee176961.aspx>

 1. Execute the following command to download the subscription information.
 This command will open a web page on the Windows Azure Management Portal.